 The Story of Red Beans and Rice

-It’s really transformed over the years, where now Red Beans and Rice is made with smoked andouille sausage and/or smoked ham, though other meats are certainly welcomed in this dish.
+It's really transformed over the years, where now Cajun or Creole style Red Beans and Rice is made with andouille smoked sausage and/or smoked ham, though other meats are certainly welcomed in this dish.

 It truly is a southern staple dish, so hearty and satisfying, a signature of New Orleans and Cajun cuisine.